OrqueIO/Orqueio-bpm-examples/spring-boot-starter/example-twitter/README.md

 3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within the process application.

 4. You can configure your Spring Boot application using `application.yaml` file.
-All possible Camunda-specific configuration parameters are listed [here](https://docs.camunda.org/manual/7.23/user-guide/spring-boot-integration/configuration/)
+All possible Orqueio-specific configuration parameters are listed [here](https://docs.orqueio.io/manual/7.23/user-guide/spring-boot-integration/configuration/)

 5. This example provides two implementations for posting a Tweet:
 * `TweetContentOfflineDelegate` (default) - will just print the tweet content on console